 When is the best time to visit?

-England is famous for its gloomy weather, and unfortunately, this stereotype is mostly true.
+England is famous for its gloomy weather; unfortunately, this stereotype is mostly true.
 Fall is gray and drizzly, and winter is gray and cold.
 The best time of year to visit is summer (June-August) when the sun shows its face—at least for a short while at a time—and you can put the heavy layers away.
 If you want to beat the crowds and score lower prices on hotels, try visiting during the shoulder spring season of March-May (and remember to bring a rain jacket).
+Learn more

 Two hours southeast of London, in the county of Kent, stretch the famous white cliffs of Dover, and north of London, the university city of Oxford has stunning medieval buildings dating back to the city’s founding in the 12th century.
 There are other interesting cities in the north, such as Birmingham, Manchester, and Liverpool—the famed birthplace of the Beatles.